 How accurate is the Sell Score?

 Nationally, a property with a High Sell Score is 5 to 10 times more likely to transact in the next 6 months to a year than a random off-market residential property.
 While the Sell Score is not perfect, our feedback shows over 50% accuracy.
-This means that if you target 100 homes, then 50 of them will be as likely to sell as we estimated.

 How do we calculate the Sell Score?